Initial Semantics for Reduction Rules: A Translation from PCF to ULC via initiality, in Coq

 The formal proof that the relation thus defined is an equivalence is inadequately long when compared to its mathematical complexity, due to the transport elimination.

-Composition of representations is done by composing the underlying maps of sorts, as well as composing the underlying monad morphisms pointwise.
-Again, this operation, which is trivial from a mathematical point of view, yields a difficulty in the formalization, due to the fact that in the formalization

-More precisely, suppose given two morphisms of representations $a : P \to Q$ and $b : Q \to R$, given by families of morphisms indexed by $V$ resp.\ $W$,
+Composition of models is done by composing the underlying maps of sorts, as well as composing the underlying monad morphisms pointwise.
+Again, this operation, which is trivial from a mathematical point of view, yields a difficulty in the formalization, due to the fact that in \coq, $\retyping{g}(\retyping{f}V)$ is not convertible to $\retyping{(\comp{f}{g})}V$.
+More precisely, suppose given two morphisms of models $a : P \to Q$ and $b : Q \to R$, given by families of morphisms indexed by $V$ resp.\ $W$,

 where we write $\widetilde{V}^a$ for $\retyping{f_a}V$.
-The monad morphism underlying the composite morphism of representations is given by the following definition:
+The monad morphism underlying the composite morphism of models is given by the following definition: